kyodgorbek/CryptoTracker/README.md

 ## Screenshots 📸

-> *Add screenshots to showcase the UI, including Night and Dark Mode and the Material 3 theme.*
+> *Add screenshots to showcase the UI, including Day and Dark Mode and the Material 3 theme.*

 ---